-This diagram shows you how to build this specific bridle.
-The X inside the diamond on the right indicated where the point wants to land.
-In theater, the shapes around the X could refer to departments, in which case a:
+The diagram on the left shows you how to build this specific bridle.
+The + inside the diamond on the right side of the image indicates where the point wants to land.

-In arena concerts however, the shape often refers to the size of the motor used.
-When the X is inside of a:
+In most instances, the shape often refers to the size of the motor used.
+When the + is inside of a:

 Diamond - Quarter-ton motor.